plutov/c4-diagram-example/README.md

 It is not showing all the features of C4 or DSL, but serves as a starting point.

 `diagram.dsl` describes a simple task management system.
-This example doesn't contain the Code part.
+This example doesn't contain the Code layer.

 # Github Action